 Missing the Old Me

 Today is one of those days.
 I miss the old me.
 The person I was before psoriasis and psoriatic arthritis invaded my life.
 Maybe I should take those memories of myself and file them away somewhere, never to be called upon again.
-Today is not an easy day for me, and I have to admit that.
+Today is not easy for me, and I must admit that.

-One thing is for certain while there are good days, there are also those days like today.
+One thing is for sure while there are good days, there are also those days like today.
 I miss myself.

 The "way back then me" had no problem working an eight-hour job that required a lot of bending over and lifting.
 I was a private housekeeper cleaning a three-story mansion for a prominent family in our community.

 I now am nothing like the "way back then me" .
 I had to stop working because the pain of psoriatic arthritis made it impossible to work an eight-hour day.
 There is a part of me that misses that job.
 The family was excellent to work for, and I had a sense of independence.

 That beloved trailer has been replaced with a newer one.
 No way could I do all the things I did to refurbish that old one.
 I'm doing well if I can work an hour on doing my own house cleaning.
 I cannot attend to my flower garden like I love to do.
 It doesn't take long for my back to be in real pain from bending over.

 It's hard not to reflect on how I used to be.
 Face it, we all have our down days.
 Everything could be perfectly normal, like the "way back then me" , and I could still have a down day.
 The current me, on most days, can accept my life as it is now.
 However, there are still those down days.